 A Message From Jim Wainscott

-At AK Steel, we demonstrated a strong “RESOLVE to Win” in 2013 by striving to
+At AK Steel, we were determined to "EMERGE as a stronger company" in 2014 by striving to

 Safety First, First In Safety

 Safety is our top priority at AK Steel, and in 2014 we continued our industry-leading safety performance.
 As a result of our commitment to safety, the company received significant recognition.

 Our Coshocton Works, Zanesville Works and AK Tube plant in Walbridge, Ohio, each received awards for safety from the Ohio Bureau of Workers’ Compensation Division of Safety and Hygiene in 2014.

 Of special note, our Rockport Works operated the entire year 2014 without a single OSHA recordable injury.
 And, our Zanesville plant continued its record-setting performance for OSHA lost workday cases, finishing the year with 4,270 days without an OSHA lost workday.

 Our Butler Works tied its best ever record for OSHA recordables and newly-acquired Dearborn Works and Mountain State Carbon, LLC set their best annual records for both OSHA recordables and lost workday cases.

 In addition, our Middletown Works coke plant was honored for being one of the three safest cokemaking facilities in America in 2014.
 By operating the entire year without any OSHA recordable injuries, the plant earned the coveted Max Eward Safety Award from the American Coke and Coal Chemicals Institute.
 This recognition marks the eleventh time that our Middletown Works coke plant has received the award.
 And, both of our AK Tube plants received the Safety Award of Merit from the Fabricators and Manufacturers Association.

 These outstanding achievements speak volumes about our people and our culture of safety at AK Steel.
 I offer my sincere thanks to all of our employees who make safety their number one priority every day.